Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/fe-creating-an-app.md

 If you have the necessary permissions (Team admin or Developer), you can access the service by following these steps:

--   Navigate to Team Management > Integrations > API management.
+-   Navigate to the Team Management page for your Team, by clicking on your name in the top-right corner of the window, and selecting the appropriate Team name in the dropdown list.
+-   In the menu on the left-hand side, select `Integrations > API management`.
--   Click on “Create API keys” to initiate the process (Fig 1)
+-   Click on “Create API-key” to initiate the process (Fig 1)

 ![](https://github.com/HDRUK/gateway-2-integrations-testing/assets/69473770/4dd0dbc8-10ae-46a0-b567-9c98c3367987)
 _Fig 1: Create a new API key_